Raghavendra0908/E-commerce-website/README.md

 # E-commerce-website
-Built an E-commerce website by using ReactJs, Strapi, Stripe
+This website is built using
+ReactJs
+Strapi
+Stripe